platform-experience/K18-LAB0261/guidebook.md

 8. Click **Save**

 ### Verify the Changes
 1. Open a new tab in your browser and navigate to `/ideas` on your instance.
+You should see the below page.

 	![$location](images/bonus-lab/01-verify.png)